-How to Get Havasupai Reservations (Havasu Falls)
+How to Get Havasupai Reservations (Havasu Falls Permits)

 If you are planning a trip to the South Rim side of Grand Canyon National Park in the USA, you may have heard of the five Havasupai Falls.
 The most popular of which is Havasu Falls, known for its beautiful blue color.
 However, these falls are located within an Indian reservation run by the Havasupai Tribe.
-You’ll need reservations at either the Havasupai Lodge or Havasupai Campground in order to visit, but reservations are hard to come by.
+You’ll need at either Havasupai Lodge or Havasupai Campground reservations in order to visit, but reservations are hard to come by.
 Find everything you need to know in order to get Havasupai reservations!

 Due to weather conditions, you are not allowed to just visit Havasu falls and the Havasupai Indian Reservation as a day trip.
 You must stay overnight at least 1 night, and are allowed to stay a maximum of 3 nights (4 days).